mtmzakir/Pearl-Of-The-Indian-Ocean/README.md

 <p align="justify"> Minimum number of computers is at least 2 which will limit the development process if they are not available.
 Since Atom Code Editor provides rich web-based interactions, resolution of screen and graphics aspects of hardware are extremely important.
 Installations of Atom, Microsoft visual studio code are essentials which enable the developer to develop their application.</p>

 ### Solution Approach
-<p align="justify">I had a workshop at the final time in Vue Js.
+I had a workshop at the final time in Vue Js.
 That workshop was so helpful to complete our mini project.
 So, I again watched the recorded video and I learned more.
 - W3Schools, YouTube, Google resources are very useful thing when I got problems. it’s a good solution provider also.
 - I have looked through some of the YouTube videos on how to make a webpage.
 Those YouTube videos helped me complete this mini project.